FAQ: Equine Herpesvirus (EHV)

 9. How do I handle horses returning from events where they may have been exposed to EHV?

 Infections other than EHV-1 can also spread by horse-to-horse contact, so keeping a horse with a fever isolated is a very good practice in any case.
-However, any horse returning from any event should be isolated to prevent the spread of any infectious disease whether or not there is a fever.
+However, any horse returning from any event should be isolated to prevent the spread of any infectious pathogen whether or not there is a fever.

 If you handle a horse with EHV-1 and don't wash your hands or change clothing, the infection may be transmitted to other horses.
 A solution of 1 part chlorine bleach to 10 parts water is effective for decontaminating equipment and environment.
 Washing clothing in hot water with detergent and drying in a dryer is adequate and less damaging to clothing.
 Click here for more biosecurity cleaning measures.